finom/rebloom/README.md

 }, []); // methods don't need to be dependencies
 ```

-To access `store` variable available at `window.store` using dev tools use this universal snippet:
+To access `store` variable available at `window.store` use this universal snippet:

 ```ts
 if (typeof window !== 'undefined' && process.env.NODE_ENV === 'development') {